kiikode/alx-low_level_programming/0x0C-more_malloc_free/README.md

 2. A function that concatenates two strings
 3. A function that allocates memory of an array
 4. A function that creates an array of integers
+5. A function that reallocates a memory block